oracle/opengrok/Per-project-management.md

 ```
    projadm -b /opengrok -d PROJECT
 ```
-- perform any necessary authorization adjustments
+- perform any necessary authorization/group adjustments in read-only configuration (if any)